datacommonsorg/docsite/api/pandas/multivariate_dataframe.md

 ## Examples

-We would like to get a table of the covariates
+We would like to get a DataFrame of

 - [Count_Person](https://datacommons.org/browser/Count_Person)
 - [Median_Age_Person](https://datacommons.org/browser/Median_Age_Person)